Graduate Admissions

 Final Decisions

-Final admissions decisions will be shared with applicants between late December and early April.
+Final admissions decisions may be shared with applicants beginning in January and into mid-April.

 WGSS Application

-The graduate application engine is hosted by the Office of Graduate and Professional Admissions.
-All application materials must be submitted through the central application on their website.
-The application is secure and password protected.
+All applications must be submitted through the centralized application portal through Graduate and Professional Admissions.
 Applications can be saved throughout the process and submitted when complete.
-Should you run into any issues with your application, contact the Office of Graduate and Professional Admissions.
+If you run into any issues with your application, please contact their office directly.

 Apply to the MA Program